chanzuckerberg/cellxgene-census/docs/articles/2023/20231012-normalized_layer_precalc_stats.md

 To filter cells or genes based on pre-calculated statistics and export to AnnData, you can use the new metadata variables as value filters.

-For example you can you can add a filter to query cells with more than 500 genes expressed in addition to other filters.
+For example, you can add a filter to query cells with more than 500 genes expressed, along with other filters.
 In Python this looks like the following.

 ```python
 import cellxgene_census